Hi, we're Akasa.

 Founded by Ashleigh J Parsons, Harvard University, EdM, in 2012, in collaboration with a community of likeminded chefs, farmers, artists and activists, Akasa is a response to the lack of healthy food opportunities that exist for low-income youth living in food deserts in Los Angeles.
 Akasa administers an intensive, weekly wellness curriculum that uses cooking, gardening and mindfulness to reconnect students with their bodies.
 Akasa currently provides the curriculum to 200 low-income students ages 6-18 on a weekly basis, reaching over 7,000 students on a yearly basis.
 The team is made up of an exceptional community of urban agriculturists, chefs and educators who instruct the weekly curriculum.

 Gardening Curriculum covering raised beds and hydroponic towers

 REACH + GOALS

-Akasa reaches 200 students on a weekly basis each year.
+Akasa reaches 200 students on a weekly basis.
 Additionally, Akasa provides monthly parent workshops, which average 25-30 parents who are eager to learn about healthy and simple recipes that can easily be replicated at home.
 Akasa is a needs-based community based program, which targets students ages 5 to 18.
 We provide a framework in which students, families and their communities can thrive through a holistic lifestyle.
 Within this framework, the program focuses on four principle areas that encompass overall wellness: